SaigoDev/Game_Mechanics/README.md

 ## 📄 Notes

-- This project is intended for **learning and experimentation**.
+- This project is intended for **learning and experimentation**.-
-- It demonstrates your ability to:
-  - Design reusable systems
-  - Implement different gameplay mechanics
-  - Debug and iterate game ideas
-- No final game is included — this is purely a development environment.
+- No final game is included - this is purely a development environment.

 ## 🔮 Future Improvements